vialauditThe Roundup

 Most reviewers rank vendors.
 We catalog how they fail.
 The taxonomy below is descriptive — every category is documented in public test data with at least one specific batch we cite.

-The eight failure modes
+The nine failure modes

 01 — Identity swap